Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis: Abstract

 \section{Abstract}

-We show that the process of non-instantaneous reheating during the post-inflationary period can have a sizable impact on the charged lepton equilibration temperature in the early Universe.
+We show that the process of non-instantaneous reheating during the post-inflationary period can have a sizable impact on the charged lepton Yukawa equilibration temperature in the early Universe.
 This suggests relooking the effects of lepton flavors in the leptogenesis scenario where the production and decay of right-handed neutrinos take place within this prolonged era of reheating.
-We find this observation has the potential to shift the flavor regime(s) of leptogenesis compared to the standard radiation-dominated era.
+We find this observation has the potential to shift the flavor regime(s) of leptogenesis compared to the standard thermal scenario.

-In order to explain the observed baryon asymmetry of the Universe~\cite{Planck:2018vyg}, one has to look for a mechanism that can dynamically generate such asymmetry following an early era of inflation as any pre-inflationary asymmetry, if present, would be exponentially diluted away.
-Among many such possibilities, production of lepton asymmetry resulting from out-of-equilibrium decay of heavy right-handed neutrinos (RHN) $N$ into Standard Model (SM) lepton ($\ell_L^T = (\nu_L, \ell_L)$) and Higgs ($H$) doublets, called $\it{leptogenesis}$~\cite{Fukugita:1986hr,Luty:1992un,Pilaftsis:1997jf}, remains an attractive one.
-The reason being its close proximity with neutrino mass ($m_{\nu}$) generation mechanism via type-I seesaw~\cite{Minkowski:1977sc,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv,Datta:2021elq} where the Lagrangian is given by,
+The observed dominance of matter over antimatter in our Universe~\cite{Planck:2018vyg} requires an explanation where such an asymmetry is expected to be generated in a post-inflationary phase as otherwise, any pre-inflationary asymmetry, if present, would be erased due to the exponential expansion of the Universe during inflation.
+Among many possibilities, production of lepton asymmetry resulting from out-of-equilibrium decay of heavy right-handed neutrinos (RHN) $N$ into Standard Model (SM) lepton ($\ell_L^T = (\nu_L, e_L)$) and Higgs ($H$) doublets, called $\it{leptogenesis}$~\cite{Fukugita:1986hr,Luty:1992un,Pilaftsis:1997jf}, remains an attractive one.
+The obvious reason behind it lies in its close proximity with neutrino mass ($m_{\nu}$) generation mechanism via type-I seesaw~\cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1979gs,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv,Datta:2021elq} where the Lagrangian is given by,

-(in the charged lepton diagonal basis) where $\alpha = e, \mu, \tau$ and $i=1,2,3$.
-Such a lepton asymmetry then reprocesses itself in terms of baryon asymmetry by $B+L$ violating sphaleron transitions~\cite{Kuzmin:1985mm,Bento:2003jv,DOnofrio:2014rug} (while conserving $B-L$) which is in equilibrium from $T_s \sim 10^{12}$ GeV down to electroweak (EW) scale $T_{EW} \sim$ 100 GeV.
+(in the charged lepton diagonal basis) with $\alpha = e, \mu, \tau$ and $i=1,2,3$.
+Such a lepton asymmetry then reprocesses itself in terms of baryon asymmetry by $B+L$ violating sphaleron transitions~\cite{Kuzmin:1985mm,Bento:2003jv,DOnofrio:2014rug} (while conserving $B-L$) which remains in equilibrium from a temperature $T_s \sim 10^{12}$ GeV down to electroweak (EW) scale $T_{EW} \sim$ 100 GeV \cite{Arnold:1996dy,Bodeker:1998hm,Arnold:1998cy,Bento:2003jv} in a radiation dominated Universe.